bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_ticket.rst

 =======================

-With a sufficient role in a project (contributor or above), you can create access tickets for any collection in the project within the following
+With a sufficient role in a project (contributor or above), you can create access tickets for any collection or data object in the project within the following constraints:
-constraints:

-- The collection must exist.
+- The target (collection or data object) must exist.
-- The collection must belong to the project in question.
+- The target must belong to the project in question.
-- The collection must be within an assay collection.
+- The target must be within an assay collection.
-- The collection must **not** be an assay root collection.
+- The path must **not** be equal an assay root collection.
-- There must not be another active ticket for the same collection.
+- There must not be another active ticket for the same target.

 To create a ticket, navigate to the access ticket list of the desired project and click on :guilabel:`Create Ticket`.
 This will open the form for ticket